 Rev. Kimberly Quinn Johnson

-I am supporting Alison Miller for president of the UUA for the same reason I asked her to preach the sermon at my ordination.
 Alison articulates an inspiring vision for the future of Unitarian Universalism.
-Through her preaching and her public witness, Alison challenges us to be the most and the best of what we…
+Through her preaching and her public witness, Alison challenges us to be the most and the best of what we are capable of.
+She reminds us to look to our past, so that we might learn and grow from our history.

 Rev. Claire Feingold-Thoryn